Parrot Health and CareParrots

 Mental Health

 Feeding birds can positively impact mental health, per a recent study.
+Birds feeding helps relieving stress because it can be a relaxing and enjoyable experience.

 Low Impact Hobby